thanyalukj/THJAlertController/README.md

 Since legacy codes does not always present UIAlertView inside the UIViewController (ie. some singleton classes dealing with location service, etc.) So, I need a UIAlertController that could display anywhere on top of the app like UIAlertView used to do.

+So, I looked around and found https://github.com/dbettermann/DBAlertController which is what I want.
+The only problem is I need objective-c version.
 So, I created THJAlertController which is a subclass of UIAlertController create a new UIWindow and UIViewController on top of the current UIWindow.

 ## Usage